bbrowning/openshift-openvpn/README.md

 connect.
 You may need the `NetworkManager-openvpn-gnome` package first.

-Create a new OpenVPN connection, using `localhost` as the gateway, password as the auth type and `foo` / `bar` as the username and password combination (unless you changed it when deploying the VPN server) and select your `openvpn-ca.crt` as the CA Certificate.
+Create a new OpenVPN connection, using `localhost` as the gateway, `TCP` instead of UDP (under Advanced settings in Fedora's NetworkManager), password as the auth type and `foo` / `bar` as the username and password combination (unless you changed it when deploying the VPN server) and select your `openvpn-ca.crt` as the CA Certificate.
 Under the IPv4 settings be sure to check `Use this connection only for resources on its network`.

 You can also connect manually with an OpenVPN client, but this method doesn't automatically update /etc/resolv.conf and thus DNS service